-Where is the best places to stay and eat while in Dublin?
+Where are the best places to stay and eat while in Dublin?

-The most popular restaurants to visit are The Church, Bang Restaurant, and Hard Rock Cafe.
-Additionally, the highest ranked hotels within Dublin are Holiday Inn Express Dublin, Maldron Hotel Kevin Street, and Ripley Court Hotel.
-When traveling on a budget, the best hostels in Dublin are Egali Hostel, Isaac's, and Barnacles Hostel Temple Bar.
+The most popular restaurants to visit are Bang Restaurant, The Church, and Kokoro Bento - The Ramen Bar.
+Additionally, the highest ranked hotels within Dublin are Sheldon Park Hotel, Maldron Hotel Kevin Street, and Ripley Court Hotel.

 Where are the best parks and nature attractions in Dublin?

-Dublin offers several scenic parks including St Stephen's Green, Merrion Square Park, and Phoenix Park.
+Dublin offers several scenic parks including Iveagh Gardens, Irish National War Memorial Gardens, and Mountjoy Square Park.

-Where can I store my luggage in Dublin?
+Where can I find tourist information and guideposts in Dublin?